Tendonitis: symptoms, treatment and prevention

 How is tendonitis treated?

-If you’ve been resting an injured tendon for a while and it doesn’t improve (or only does so temporarily), that’s when to get help from a health professional like your GP or a physiotherapist.
+If you’ve been resting an injured tendon for a while and it doesn’t improve (or only does so temporarily), that’s when you need to get help from a health professional like your GP or a physio.

 • modifying your activity